Position: Civic House Programming Intern

 Location: Civic House - University of Pennsylvania

-Position Description: Civic House is hiring two Programming Interns for Summer 2016.
-The Programming Intern will mainly provide support to Civic House's social justice education programming, the developing of partnerships with community organizations, and the PennCORP pre-orientation program.
+Position Description: Civic House is hiring two Programming Interns for Summer 2018.
+The Programming Interns main responsibilities will be to support Civic House's social justice education programming, help strengthen and develop partnerships with community organizations, support full time staff projects, and plan and facilitate the PennCORP pre-orientation program.

-Civic House has recently committed to an organization-wide alignment featuring a social justice framework.
-The Programming Interns will help continue to build and expand upon the Social Justice 101 Curriculum that is being designed this spring.
-In collaboration with full-time staff, the Programming Interns will plan and develop the launch of the Social Justice 101 curriculum for Fall 2016.
-Additionally, the Programming Interns will help to build partnerships with community organizations by conducting site visits and participating in the Community Engagement Internship Program.
+Civic House will continue to build and develop programming around our social justice framework and theory of change.
+In collaboration with full-time staff, the Programming Interns be responsible for planning and attending the Civic House IGNITE Retreat in September 2018.
+Additionally, the Programming Interns will help to build partnerships with community organizations by conducting site visits and engaging with the Community Engagement Internship Program.

-- Experience with social justice workshop development, civic engagement, service and advocacy at Penn and/or work in service-learning/Academically Based Community Service classes.
+- Experience with social justice workshop development, civic engagement, and advocacy

 - Experience facilitating group discussions and workshops

-- Ability to train/supervise peer volunteer PennCORP leaders.
+- Ability to train/supervise/mentor peer volunteer PennCORP leaders during summer and beyond

 Additional Time Commitment: In addition to working in the summer months, PennCORP requires a small amount of time during the spring to prepare for programming.
-During the end of the Spring 2016 semester, the Programming Interns will be required to spend a few hours supporting Civic House staff in the selection of PennCORP Student Leaders, as well as planning for and orienting student leaders during a meeting the afternoon of Friday, April 29, 2016.
+During the end of the Spring 2018 semester (April 16th - April 19th), the Programming Interns will be required to spend a few hours supporting Civic House staff in the selection of PennCORP Student Leaders, as well as attending Student Leader Orientation on Friday, April 27th from 11:30am - 1pm.